 Step 1: Prevent Onset

 The first step is to reduce your chances of getting diabetes in the first place.
-The most important part of this process is to ensure that you’re eating healthy.
+The most important part of this process is to ensure that you’re eating healthily.
 Beyond that, there are many ways to fight the battle against diabetes.

 Step 2: Protect Yourself & Family with Critical Illness/Disability Insurance

-It is common for diabetics to find themselves in the position where they can no longer work.
+It is common for diabetics to find themselves in a position where they can no longer work.
 In this case, it’s dire to have a sufficient alternative source of income to look after your family.
 Since it’s very difficult to qualify for critical illness insurance after you are diagnosed with diabetes, it’s important to purchase the insurance policy ahead of time.

 There are many options available depending on your occupation, income requirements, and health.
 Consult an insurance professional to see what your options are or do some research on your own.
 The important thing is to get it while you are healthy.